AudioNomad + Syren

 Syren for Port Jackson ~ development strategy.

-The AudioNomad team are proposing a second version of “Syren” a shipboard location sensitive, immersive audio experience, specifically tailored for Sydney Harbour.
-Ideally the project will coincide with two other cultural events ~ firstly as a fully featured ‘pilot’ to run in parallel with the proposed “New Constellations” conference on Art and Science collaborations at the MCA during March 2006 ~ in this instance the project will be managed to integrate closely with the conference programme and provide a lucid example of creative new media operating in the public realm.
+The AudioNomad team developed a second version of “Syren” a shipboard location sensitive, immersive audio experience, specifically tailored for Sydney Harbour and run in parallel with the “New Constellations” conference on Art and Science collaborations at the MCA during March 2006.
+This new incarnation the project was designed to integrate closely with the conference programme and provide a lucid example of creative new media operating in the public realm.

 Syren for Port Jackson ~ Physical installation.

-The surround sound speaker array will comprise a circle of up to 16 small high quality Bose audio drivers, ceiling mounted on the upper deck of a ferry ~ an LCD cinema display screen (30”) will show the current track of the vessel through the ‘sound chart’ and demonstrate the software editing/composing system.
-The installation will be ‘crewed’ at all times by a member of the research team who will be available to introduce to the concepts and technologies behind the project to members of the public.
+The surround sound speaker array comprised a circle of 12 small high quality Bose audio drivers and two sub-woofers, mounted in the main salon of a ferry ~ an LCD cinema display screen (30”) displayed the current track of the vessel through the ‘sound chart’ and demonstrated the software editing/composing system.
+The installation was be ‘crewed’ at all times by members of the AudioNomad Research Group in order that the concepts and technologies behind the project were explained to members of the public.

-The vessel will be fitted with a small external antennae mast carrying a highly accurate GPS unit and a digital compass ~ our system is stand alone and does not require any navigational input from the ship’s system, neither will it interfere with the ship’s navigation.
+The vessel was fitted with a small external antennae mast carrying a highly accurate GPS unit and a digital compass ~ our system being stand alone, do not require any navigational input from the ship’s system, nor do they interfere with the ship’s navigation.

 Syren for Port Jackson ~ Passenger experience.

 The project delivers a fully immersive surround sound experience, but with a powerful difference, all the sound content is specifically designed to ‘reside’ in geographic space and appears relative to the ship’s position and speed.
-For example the sound of a naval jig being played from Fort Dennison will begin to appear as the ferry approaches the island, increase in volume as the vessel draws alongside and then fade as the island passes astern ~ all the while the sound will be ‘panning’ from the bow to the beam to stern position, exactly in synch with visual contact.
-Passengers will be able to link the sonic experience in the cabin with the visual experience both in the physical surroundings and as represented in the virtual sound chart.
+For example the sound of a naval jig being played from Fort Dennison begins to appear as the ferry approaches the island, increases in volume as the vessel draws alongside and then fades as the island passes astern ~ all the while the sound ‘pans’ from the bow to the beam to stern position, exactly in synch with visual contact.
+Passengers are thus able to link the sonic experience in the cabin with the visual experience both in the physical surroundings and as represented in the virtual sound chart.

 Syren for Port Jackson ~ Content.

-Our approach will be to consider Sydney as a ‘working harbour’ developed across an historical axis.
-Sound material will be collected from a wide variety of sources and voices ~ ranging from contemporary tug crews on duty, water police patrols and visiting ships ~ to recordings re-enacted from historical ships logs, maritime archives, early radio archives and material drawn from the archives of Sydney Ferries.
-Vocal narratives will be composed together with historical musical pieces and sound atmospheres (weather, sea and other natural history audio).
+Our approach was to consider Sydney as a ‘working harbour’ developed across an historical axis.
+Sound material was collected from a wide variety of sources and voices ~ ranging from contemporary tug crews on duty, water police patrols and visiting ships ~ to recordings re-enacted from historical ships logs, maritime archives, early radio archives and material drawn from the archives.
+Vocal narratives were composed together with historical musical pieces and sound atmospheres (weather, sea and other natural history audio).

-The ‘pilot’ version will use a smaller private vessel hired for three days, which gives the added advantage of being able to specify the vessels track and therefore providing a high level of control over the nature of associated landscape/seascape features forming the underlay of the audio composition.
+The ‘pilot’ version used a small private vessel hired for three days, which gave the added advantage of being able to specify the vessels track and therefore providing a high level of control over the nature of associated landscape/seascape features forming the underlay of the audio composition.

-For the proposed second version that will ideally be mounted on a Manly ferry, as the route will obviously be more or less pre-scribed the task of editing and composing will be reduced to a geographical ‘lane’ extending possibly some 100 meters either side of the vessel’s nominal track (to allow for local variations in course).
+Future versions wouldl ideally be mounted on public ferries, as their routes are obviously be more or less pre-scribed the task of editing and composing would be reduced to a geographical ‘lane’ extending possibly some 100 meters either side of the vessel’s nominal track (to allow for local variations in course).
 However this does not mean that on each ferry trip the composition will be identical.
 On the contrary, the “Syren’ software compositional system has the ability to introduce variations in content depending upon (for example, the direction of travel, the time of day, the depth of water under the vessel’s keel and so on).
 This powerful ability, that functions in real-time, ensures a rich and engaging surround sound experience that is a quantum leap in both quality and delivery from previously experienced ‘canned’ audio tours.

 Narrative treatments